jonlinca/ACLandR/README.md

 Export them to an exception spreadsheet or upload them into ACL GRC or ACL Results Manager so you can follow up on them with your team, and feed any new findings back to your Data Scientist.

 If you're responsible for creating the model, you'll be adding new features all the time.
 Make sure when you load in a new RDA model, that you also update the value*x* columns that are feeding the function.
+Whether you make a linear regression or logisitic regression model, you can use the same principles to use ACL Analytics and R to predict outcomes.